 A gingerbread house is only as good as it’s glue!

-And that is why I have been on the search for the absolutely best gingerbread house glue recipe ever.
+And that is why I have been on the search for the absolutely best gingerbread house icing.

 We’ve all been there…graham crackers ready, icing ready, kids ready.
 They start to assemble their creative masterpieces, and then….